Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

         When ready to migrate you have two options:

         -   Pause the procurement web application, or put into a 'read-only' mode if available.
             > **Note**: this may not be necessary if transaction volumes are low, and some increase in transaction latency can be tolerated.
-Switch the SQL Always On availability group to synchronous replication mode, and wait until syncronized.
+Switch the SQL Always On availability group to synchronous replication mode, and wait until synchronized.
         -   Trigger a forced failover of the SQL Server Always On Availability Group, so the Azure VM becomes the primary replica.
             > **Note**: if you used the synchronous method above, this will not be a forced failover.
 It will allow you to fail back without resynching the on-premises replica of the database in the case of a failure.
         -   Update procurement web application to use the ILB endpoint as database endpoint.